Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/9 - MVC Pattern in iOS/README.md

 ## Output
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-- Create a model highlighting fields that represent a user object, mapped to a persistent data store (`NSKeyedArchiver` or `CoreData`).
+- A model highlighting fields that represent a user object, mapped to a persistent data store (`NSKeyedArchiver` or `CoreData`).
-- Create a `UIViewController` with its Script and UI Component (the container of the Scene in the Storyboard).
+- A `UIViewController` with its Script
+- A UI Component (the container of the Scene in the Storyboard).

 ## Objectives